jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/_takefeefrom.md

 /**
   @notice
   Takes a fee into the platform's project, which has an id of 1.

+  @param _projectId The ID of the project having fees taken from.
   @param _fundingCycle The funding cycle during which the fee is being taken.
   @param _amount The amount to take a fee from.
   @param _beneficiary The address to print the platforms tokens for.